 - Bigfoot shows up in a deleted scene from Bruce Almighty, as another example of Bruce using his powers to boost his ratings.
 Not content with finding Bigfoot, he goes skydiving, lets his parachute malfunction, and then survives by landing on Bigfoot.

 - Clawed: The Legend of Sasquatch features a Noble Demon sasquatch.

-- One of the best films ever made in this category was Hammer's Abominable Snowman of the Himalayas, in which Forrest Tucker and Peter Cushing try to track the legendary man-beast down.
+- One of the best films ever made in this category was Hammer's The Abominable Snowman, in which Forrest Tucker and Peter Cushing try to track the legendary man-beast down.